Environmental Quality Incentives Program | NRCS Alaska

 Application Evaluation

 Alaska utilizes a screening tool to manage workload and identify projects that will provide the most environmental benefits.
 Applications screened low will not be ranked.
 The local Field Office collects information about the applicants’ agricultural operations through existing information, on-site visits, and/or personal communications and works with the applicant to develop a Conservation Plan.
 The information collected is used to rank all eligible applications which results in a numerical score.
 Applications for conservation practices and systems that will result in greater environmental benefits for national, state, and/or local natural resource priorities will receive a higher score and higher priority to receive an offer for a financial assistance contract.
-Learn more about the evaluation process.

 EQIP Contract

 If your application is funded, NRCS will offer you an EQIP contract to receive financial assistance for the cost of implementing practices.
 An EQIP contract is a legally binding agreement and the participants’ responsibilities are considerable.
-The best place to learn about these responsibilities is to thoroughly review the NRCS-CPS-1200 (Application) with Appendix (PDF) which set forth the terms and conditions of the contract.
+The best place to learn about these responsibilities is to thoroughly review the NRCS-CPS-1200 Application with Appendix which set forth the terms and conditions of the contract.

-Practices & Payment Rates
+Practices & Payment Schedule

 Socially Disadvantaged, Beginning, and Limited Resource Farmers/Ranchers, Military Veteran Farmers